Is A US Carrier In Persian Gulf An Omnious Sign Of War With Iran?

 “Since we’ve been operating in the region, we’ve had several interactions with Iranians,” stated Rear Admiral John F. G. Wade, commander of the Lincoln strike group when speaking to the AP.
 “To this point all have been safe and professional — meaning, the Iranians have done nothing to impede our maneuverability or acted in a way which required us to take defensive measures.”

 In early May, after Saudi Arabian tankers were attacked all blame was laid on Iran.
 However, ironclad evidence has yet to see public light, and Iran denies all involvement with the attacks against their adversary.
 Bolton and Secretary of State Mike Pompeo jumped on the attack and the accusations.
-The Guardian reported
+The Guardian reported at the time:

 In the wake of the tanker attacks, the administration upped the ante.
 Details of a White House national security meeting were also leaked.
 They revealed that Patrick Shanahan, the acting defence [sic] secretary, had presented a new plan to send 120,000 troops to the Middle East, supposedly to deter Iran.
 Another option under discussion was multiple sea and air-launched missile strikes on Iran’s military facilities and suspected nuclear-related targets.